April 7-9, 2022

 With typical attendance of more than 4,000 delegates, the JEA/NSPA convention has become the place to seek solutions to the most challenging publishing and broadcasting problems, share and celebrate success stories, see what’s new in the media marketplace, discover trends and network with students and advisers from throughout the United States.

 Members and other individuals interested in supporting the goals and programs of JEA, NSPA and scholastic journalism are invited to submit convention program proposals for sessions at the national convention.
 This invitation is extended to teachers/advisers, professional journalists and students in editorial-leadership positions.
 Proposals must be received by Dec.
 15 (spring convention) or July 15 (fall convention), to be listed in the registration booklet.

 WHY CONVENTIONS MATTER

 Planning on attending a convention?
-Here’s everything from basic rules to permissions slips to guidance on flying.
+Here's everything from basic rules to permission slips to guidance on flying.
 CLICK HERE.

 JEA and NSPA invite teachers and professionals to speak at our national conventions about tips, topics and trends relevant to scholastic media.